xsc/clj-kasumi/README.md

 ## Thanks

-Thanks to Dominik Vinan for introducing me to the challenge of implementing this.
+Thanks to Dominik Vinan for introducing me to the challenge of implementing this and supplying small and useful parts to begin with (even though he decided to do it in Haskell).

 ## License